-- Children know how to design a structure using a cube, cuboid, triangular prism or hexagonal prism shaped frame and can explain the user and purpose.
-For example: a house for a homeless person, a tree house for a child, a shelter for people waiting for a bus. - Children know how to draw an annotated sketch of a frame structure and can label it with materials, dimensions and strengthening solutions. - Children know how to make a prototype of a frame structure using paper straws to practise joining techniques and triangulation. - Children know how to select from PVA glue, glue sticks, glue guns, scissors and saws to cut and join materials (wood, card and cardboard). - Children name real frame structures Eiffel tower, Empire State building, Iron bridge - Children know if their structure is suitable for the intended user and purpose.
-They can offer a way to improve their structure. - Children know how to strengthen a structure using triangulation and explain what this means.
+- Children can design a structure using a cube, cuboid, triangular prism or hexagonal prism shaped frame and can explain the user and purpose.
+For example: a house for a homeless person, a tree house for a child, a shelter for people waiting for a bus. - Children can draw an annotated sketch of a frame structure and can label it with materials, dimensions and strengthening solutions. - Children can make a prototype of a frame structure using paper straws to practise joining techniques and triangulation. - Children can select from PVA glue, glue sticks, glue guns, scissors and saws to cut and join materials (wood, card and cardboard). - Children can name a real frame structure Eiffel tower, Empire State building, Iron bridge - Children can state if their structure is suitable for the intended user and purpose.
+They can offer a way to improve their structure. - Children can strengthen a structure using triangulation and explain what this means.